vediicaa/ATPG-GirlHackathon/README.md

 # ATPG-GirlHackathon
 The project aims to develop an algorithm for fault detection in combinational circuits.
 The code is written under the assumption that only one stuck at fault will be generated.
-It is inlfuenced from the D algorithm and uses a path tracking algorithm to test the faulty nodes and generate the test vector.
+It is influenced from the D algorithm and uses a path tracking algorithm to test the faulty nodes and generate the test vector.

 The circuit is stored in INPUT.txt file.
 You can change the contents of the cicruit in the same file

-Pre-requisites: C++ compiler ( g++ [version: 6.3.0] ), make sure the path is added to the environment variables
+Pre-requisites: C++ compiler ( g++ [version: 6.3.0] )(I have used mingw), make sure the path is added to the environment variables

 Clone the file in your local machine